MyNameIsCarsten/beatstars-upload/README.md

 The script will use this naming convention to grab the BPM, key and beat title.
 The specific beat is identified by its number, here "0001".

+*Note: The script is based on minor keys.
+Further, the spelling needs to be identical to these examples:*

+- A-Minor
+- A-Sharp-Minor
+- B-Minor
+- C-Minor
+- C-Sharp-Minor
+- D-Minor
+- D-Sharp-Minor
+- E-Minor
+- F-Minor
+- F-Sharp-Minor
+- G-Minor
+- G-Sharp-Minor

 ## After execution
 After you have run the script, you will need to manually choose an upload date and publish your upload.